goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

     - `mech`: the GSSAPI mechanism used.
 Should always be Kerberos
     - `actual_flags`: the flags set on the GSSAPI security context

-When invoked from a synchronization context, the following variable is also available:
+When the property mapping is invoked from a synchronization context, the following variable is also available:

 - `principal_obj`: a [`Principal`](https://kadmin-rs.readthedocs.io/latest/kadmin.html#kadmin.Principal) object retrieved from the KAdmin API